-I did my PhD working on a balloon-borne experiment called SPIDER (see figures above).
+Another significant part of our research effort has been devoted to SPIDER (see figures above).
 The experiment is designed to provide high-fidelity maps of the cosmic microwave background (CMB) polarization over approximately 10% of the sky.
 We launched the experiment on January 1, 2015 and are now busily analyzing the data.
-The next flight of the SPIDER payload is scheduled for December 2020.
+The next flight of the SPIDER payload is scheduled for December 2021.
 I have also made significant contributions to the calibration of the Planck satellite experiment.
 More recently, I have become involved in a ground based experiment called the Simons Observatory and a satellite proposal called LiteBIRD.

-I recently co-organized a Nordita program named "Advances in Theoretical Cosmology in Light of Data," see: http://cosmo-nordita.fysik.su.se/
+A Nordita program named "Advances in Theoretical Cosmology in Light of Data" recently took place in Stockholm.
+See: http://cosmo-nordita.fysik.su.se/

 SPIDER is a long duration balloon-borne experiment designed to measure the polarization of the cosmic microwave background with unparalleled instantaneous sensitivity (see figures above).
 Novel detector architecture allows for illumination of approximately 2500 detectors through an effective collecting area of roughly 0.5 m2.
 SPIDER mapped the polarization of the CMB over a tenth of the sky during a 17-day Antarctic flight that took place in January 2015.
 A subsequent flight of the SPIDER payload is planned for the 2020–2021 Antarctic season.